 Those words ran through her head as she stood before her relatives, both young and old, and began to talk.

 Whether it's the latest movie playing at the Cineplex, a favorite childhood book or that ridiculous tale your grandpa swears is true, an engaging story draws us closer together regardless of our age, experience or culture.

 As believers, each of us, like Cheeia, has our own story: the story of how we met Jesus.
 When combined with our desire to tell others about Him, we have a powerful, versatile and meaningful way to connect others with the very heart of God.

-Oliver Marin, a Campus Crusade for Christ staff member in Panama, teaches his students on campus how to communicate the gospel through their personal stories.
+Oliver Marin, a Cru staff member in Panama, teaches his students on campus how to communicate the gospel through their personal stories.

 "I believe that people everywhere are really hungry to hear what is happening in the lives of others," Oliver says.
 "You can use your personal testimony as a tool to put the seed of questions in the minds of people who are really seeking answers for their lives."

 But how do we get from an impromptu, and sometimes lengthy, life story to an effective testimony of the difference God has made?